-A leaky diode not only increases the quiescent current of the regulator, but it can create current path from the BOOST pin to $INTV{CC}$.
-This will cause $INTV{CC}$ to rise if the diode leakage exceeds the current consumption on $INTV{CC}$, which is primarily a concern in Burst Mode operation where the load on $INTV{CC}$ can be very small.
-There is an internal voltage clamp on $INTV{CC}$ that prevents the $INTV{CC}$ voltage from running away, but this clamp should be regarded as a failsafe only.
+A leaky diode not only increases the quiescent current of the buck converter, but it can create current path from the BOOST pin to INTV ${CC}$.
+This will cause INTV ${CC}$ to rise if the diode leakage exceeds the current consumption on INTV ${CC}$, which is primarily a concern in Burst Mode operation where the load on INTV ${CC}$ can be very small.
+There is an internal voltage clamp on INTV ${CC}$ that prevents the INTV ${CC}$ voltage from running away, but this clamp should be regarded as a failsafe only.

-The topside MOSFET driver for the channel 1 includes an internal charge pump that delivers current to the bootstrap capacitor from the BOOST1 pin.
-This charge current maintains the bias voltage required to keep the top MOSFET on continuously during dropout conditions.
+The topside MOSFET driver for the boost channel includes an internal charge pump that delivers current to the bootstrap capacitor from the BOOST3 pin.
+This charge current maintains the bias voltage required to keep the top MOSFET on continuously during dropout/overvoltage conditions.
 Curves displaying the available charge pump current under different operating conditions can be found in the Typical Performance Characteristics section.